Chrazqee/SpikingVit/README.md

 ```

 ## Runing scripts
-We recommend you runing our code on **Linux** platform, as there are some error about multiprocessing package on windows platform.
+We highly recommend running our code on the Linux platform, as there are some errors related to the multiprocessing package on the Windows platform.
 ```bash
 sudo chmod ./train_gen1/4.sh
 ./train_gen1/4.sh